FCG 3.2 Themes

 FCG 3.2.3

-1The guidance in FCG 2.2.4G on risk assessment in relation to financial crime also applies to AML.
+1The guidance in FCG 2.2.4G and FCG 7.2.5G on risk assessment in relation to financial crime and proliferation financing (PF) also applies3.

-Firms must therefore put in place systems and controls to identify, assess, monitor and manage money laundering risk.
+Firms must therefore put in place systems and controls to identify, assess, monitor and manage money laundering, terrorist financing and PF3 risk.
 These systems and controls must be comprehensive and proportionate to the nature, scale and complexity of a firm’s activities.
 Firms must regularly review their risk assessment to ensure it remains current.

 Self-assessment questions:

-1. • Which parts of the business present greater risks of money laundering?
-(Has your firm identified the risks associated with different types of customer or beneficial owner, product, transactions, business line, geographical location and delivery channel (e.g. internet, telephone, branches)?
+1. • Which parts of the business present greater risks of money laundering, terrorist financing and PF3?
+(Has your firm identified the risks associated with different types of customers or beneficial owners, products, services, activities, transactions, business lines, geographical locations and delivery channels3 (e.g. internet, telephone, branches)?
 Has it assessed the extent to which these risks are likely to be an issue for the firm?)

 2. • How does the risk assessment inform your day-to-day operations?
 (For example, is there evidence that it informs the level of customer due diligence you apply or your decisions about accepting or maintaining relationships?)